 The Group maintains a conservative approach on foreign exchange exposure management and borrows principally on a floating rate basis.
-The Group manages and reviews its exposure to foreign exchange rates and interest rates on a regular basis.
-For investment overseas and at times of exchange rate and interest rate uncertainty or volatility, hedging instruments including swaps and forwards are used in the management of exposure to foreign exchange rate and interest rate fluctuations.
+The Group manages and reviews its exposure to foreign exchange rates and interest rates regularly.
+For investment overseas and at times of financial uncertainty or volatility, hedging instruments including swaps and forwards are used in the management of exposure to foreign exchange rate and interest rate fluctuations.

-At the interim period end date, 59.7% of the Group's borrowings were in HK\$ and US\$, and borrowings in RMB, AUD and GBP had been arranged for investments and operations on the Mainland, in Australia and in the United Kingdom respectively.
+At the interim period end date, the Group's borrowings were 65% in HK\$ and US\$ and 35% in other currencies, including AUD, GBP and RMB, which had been arranged for investments and operations in Australia, the United Kingdom and on the Mainland.
 The Group derives its revenue from property businesses mainly in HK\$ and RMB and maintains bank balances and deposits substantially in HK\$ and RMB.
-Income in foreign currencies is generated by overseas investments and operations, and cash in these foreign currencies is maintained for operational requirements.
+Income in foreign currencies is generated by overseas investments and operations, and cash in local currencies is maintained for operational requirements.